weatherforce/jupyter-widget-gauge/README.md

 jupyter-widget-gauge
 ===============================

-a wrapped react-based gauge to play with in your notebooks
+a Widget implemantation of react-gauge-chart to play with in your notebooks

 Installation
 ------------